mlool/workday-calendar-extension/README.md

 Welcome to the Workday Calendar Tool!
 This program is designed to improve your experience with UBC's new Workday system by making it more intuitive and user-friendly.

 ## Download
-Download the latest version from the Chrome Web Store [here](https://chromewebstore.google.com/detail/ubc-workday-side-by-side/gonljejijjjmjccdbjokcmmdfmlincmh).

-It's also released on Firefox [here](https://addons.mozilla.org/en-GB/firefox/addon/ubc-workday-calendar).

-Alternatively, to download the latest version, check out our Discord channel `#download-versions`.
+To download the latest version, check out our Discord channel `#download-versions`.
+Join our Discord community using the link below!

-## Community
-Join our community and make the most out of the Workday Calendar Tool!
-Join the discord channel [here](https://discord.gg/cx93fAJUJf).

-## How To Use
-1. On the `Find Course Selections` page on workday, buttons should appear on the left hand side.
-2. Click these buttons to add a course to the extension's calendar
-3. A preview of where the course will fit in your schedule should appear in the extension's calendar
-4. Click either `Confirm ` or `Cancel` to do the respective actions
-5. Different worklists and terms can be viewed using the top bar
-6. Calendars can be exported and imported to/from JSON by going to `Settings` and then `Export/Import`
-7. Calendars can also be exported to `.ics` for Google and Apple calendats using `Export to External Calendar`
+Or download the latest version from the Chrome Web Store [here](https://chromewebstore.google.com/detail/ubc-workday-side-by-side/gonljejijjjmjccdbjokcmmdfmlincmh).

 ## Feature Requests
 We value your input!
 If you have any feature requests, please create an issue.
 Before doing so, kindly check to ensure there are no duplicates.

 ## Collaborators
 We welcome new collaborators!
-To set up the development environment, follow the instructions in the following sections.

-## Building manually for Chrome
+Join our Discord channel [here](https://discord.gg/cx93fAJUJf) to get started.

+## Setup

-1. Clone the repo
+1. Clone the repository:
    ```bash
    git clone <repository_url>
    ```